qutip/qutip-tutorials/tutorials-v5/time-evolution/023_v5_paper-mesolve.md

 Authors: Maximilian Meyer-Mölleringhof (m.meyermoelleringhof@gmail.com), Neill Lambert (nwlambert@gmail.com)

-In QuTiP `Qobj` and `QobjEvo` classes for the very heart of almost all calculations that can be performed.
+In QuTiP, the `Qobj` and `QobjEvo` classes form the very heart of almost all calculations that can be performed.
-With them, open quantum system with various interactions and structures can be simulated by using the wide variety of solvers provided.
+With these classes, open quantum systems with various interactions and structures can be simulated by using the wide variety of solvers provided.
 Most of the time, these solvers are given an initial state, a Hamiltonian and an environment that is often described using rates or coupling strengths.
 QuTiP then uses numerical integration to determine the time evolution of the system.

 QuTiP v5 introduces a unified interface for interacting with these solvers.
+This new interface is class-based, allowing users to instantiate a solver object for a specific problem.
 This can be useful when the same Hamiltonian data is reused with different initial conditions, time steps or other options.
-A noticable speed-up can thus be achieved if solvers is reused multiple times.
+A noticable speed-up can thus be achieved if solvers are reused multiple times.

-Upon instantiation, one first supplies only the Hamiltonian and the collapse operators (e.g., collapse operators for a Lindabladian master equation).
+Upon instantiation, one first supplies only the Hamiltonian and the collapse operators (e.g., collapse operators for a Lindbladian master equation).
 Initial conditions, time steps, etc. are passed to the `Solver.run()` method which then performs the simulation.

 In this notebook we will consider several examples illustrating the usage of the new solver classes.